⌂ / Climate Culture / Entertainment Lab / Climate Clips Archive

 What’s happening: Throughout the episode, Simon (Sam Richardson) and Lucy (Chrissy Teigen) work together to bring solar power to their post-alien invasion world.

-What we like: This episode does a lot of things we love.
-First, it reminds audiences that solar power is not just a fad; in fact, it has been around for decades and Jimmy Carter even installed them on the White House during the 1970s.
-It also points out the many benefits of solar.
-Even in a post-apocalyptic world, we can harness the power of the sun to do everything from blend smoothies to keep our life-saving technologies working.
+What we like: This episode reminds audiences that solar power is not just a fad; in fact, it has been around for decades and Jimmy Carter even installed them on the White House during the 1970s.
+Even in a post-apocalyptic world, the power of the sun can do everything from blend smoothies to keep our life-saving technologies working.
 Finally, as Simon and Lucy are forced to lobby Senator LaMarr (Dana Carvey), the episode serves as a biting commentary on the lobbying efforts of the fossil fuel industry.
-In the end, our protagonists successfully bring solar to their community – which is received with joy and excitement from the people around them.
+In the end, our protagonists successfully bring solar to their community – which is received with excitement.

 Tags: